ronospace/Flow-Ai/PROJECT_COMPLETION_SUMMARY.md

 ### **🎉 MISSION ACCOMPLISHED**

-**Flow iQ is ready to transform healthcare with AI-powered clinical intelligence!**
+**Flow Ai is ready to transform healthcare with AI-powered clinical intelligence!**

 ---